rjkviegas/ryans-receipts/README.md

 ## Specification

 Build a program that:
-1. receives input for the order
+1. generates a receipt for an order
 2. recieves price information taken from a `json` file
 3. calculates and outputs correct amount of tax, line totals and total amount
 4. produces a receipt similiar to the [Sample Receipt](images/receipt.jpg)